COVID-19 lockdowns: Related to economic impacts

 Some economists supported increased government funding for mitigation efforts, even at the cost of tolerating a very large economic contraction.
 They agreed that lockdowns should continue until the threat of resurgence has declined, even when considering only the economic impact.
 There was a general agreement, at least in some economic circles, that "severe lockdowns — including closing non-essential businesses and strict limitations on people's movement — are likely to be better for the economy in the medium term than less aggressive measures".

 Both the World Food Programme (WFP) and the World Health Organization (WHO) have published statements noting the impact of the lockdowns on livelihoods and food security, and David Nabarro, WHO Special Envoy on COVID-19 stated in October 2020 that "lockdowns just have one consequence that you must never ever belittle, and that is making poor people an awful lot poorer".

 Protests

 There have also been a number of protests worldwide in opposition to lockdowns, including in the United Kingdom, the United States, Australia, Germany, the Netherlands, Canada and New Zealand.
 The motivations for and sizes of these protests have varied.
 Some have been spurred by the economic and social impacts of lockdowns, but have also been associated with misinformation related to the pandemic, conspiracy theories and anti-vaccination.
+Protestors also argued that stay-at-home orders infringed on constitutional rights, constituted excessive government control and violated civil liberties.